goldengateknights/charter/charter.md

 Membership is broken into several levels and is different from Member Ranks (Section 12).

 5.1 General Membership
-A General Members is anyone who is participating within the Golden Gate Knights group through our instructional classes or group gatherings.
+A General Member is anyone who is participating within the Golden Gate Knights group through our instructional classes or group gatherings.
 All members must abide by and adhere to all general requirements for membership.

 5.1a The Golden Gate Knights will not discriminate membership based on sex, race, religion, creed, nationality, sexual orientation, or physical handicap.